-What are the best toys to buy two-year-old boys and girls?
+What are the best toys for two-year-olds?

 According to child development expert, Dr Amanda Gummer from The Good Play Guide, toys are very beneficial to toddler development.
-'Toys have two main functions for young children - stimulating the child and encouraging them to play and explore their environment and develop skills such as fine motor skills, concentration and communication.
+'Toys have two main functions for young children.
+Stimulating the child and encouraging them to play and explore their environment and develop skills such as fine motor skills, concentration and communication.
 And also to make the adults around the child more playful and likely to engage positively with the young child thus further promoting healthy development and strengthening attachment.'

 In terms of the best kind of toys to buy a two-year-old, Dr Amanda thinks games that a toddler can play both individually and with other children are the best.
 'Children move from playing alongside other children with minimal interaction to playing with them, either competing with them or collaborating with them.
 So play sets that they can play alone and with friends are great, as are simple board games and toys that increase children’s confidence with numbers and letters are good to introduce around this age,' Dr Amanda says.

-The best toys to help your baby’s development and education at two-years-old will:
+The best toys to help your baby’s development and education at two years old will:

 Construction toys are great at this age, as are puzzles: anything that asks your tot to match things, be that colours or shapes, together is a good thing.
 Think plastic keys opening doors, four-or-five piece puzzles, or train sets and cars that can be linked.